codefoster/codefoster.com/source/_posts/edison-coding.md

 permalink: edison-coding
 ---

 In my [last article](/edison-setup) about the Intel Edison, I showed you how to take yours out of the box, and get it set up.
 Consider this article a follow-on.
-I'm going to pick up pretty much where the last one ended.
+I&#39;m going to pick up pretty much where the last one ended.

 We actually wrote a little bit of code in the setup article, so you got a taste.
 Now we&#39;re going to learn...
 - how to use the power of Node.js to bring in libraries and command our device